vlazzarini/vanilla/10.Tonnetz/README.md

 setTimeout(controlListen);
 ```

+This listener is therefore used to update the Note list.
+However, due to the asynchronous nature of the
+control messages, it may miss some note messages
+if a number of these are received in quick
+succession.
+That is only the case if external
+MIDI input is used, as the Tonnetz graphical
+interface is strictly monophonic.

 The next thing we need to do is to set a function to respond to mouse
 clicks on canvas.
 The idea here is to check the mouse position against
 the Tonnetz and then issue a MIDI note on message to Csound for the